Release Notes#

 Documentation Enhancements#

-Leap 2 updates the following system documents:
+This release includes updates to the following documents:

-2020-12-11 Leap Release#
+2020-12-11 Release#

 New Solver Property: category#